grimme-lab/xtb_docs/source/qcxms_doc/qcxms.rst

 ==================

 `QCxMS` is a quantum chemical based program to calculate electron ionization (**EI**) and collision induced dissociation (**CID**) mass spectra using Born-Oppenheimer Molecular Dynamics (BO-MD).
-It is the successor of the QCEIMS program.
-The **EI** part is exchanged to ``x`` to account for a greater general applicibility of the program.
-The executable can be obtained free-of-charge by mailing qceims@thch.uni-bonn.de
+It is the successor of the QCEIMS program, in which the **EI** part is exchanged to ``x`` to account for a greater general applicibility of the program.

-The program was originally developed for calculating EI, so it is historically gron that a lot of files obtained and used by the program have the historic `qceims.xxx` name.
-This will be corrected over time.
+However, the program is **not available** in this form, as it is under review.
+After publication, the program will be released.
+Until then, the **QCEIMS** version 4.2 is available and free-of-charge by mailing qceims@thch.uni-bonn.de All information provided here corresponding to the *EI part* is relevant to QCEIMS.

 .. note::
    The CID mode describes experimental features that are not yet released.
 The EI mode is not influenced hereby.